-- Indigenous Advisory Committee Member - 3.
-PIBC to require the completion of a cultural safety and anti-Indigenous racism course for all candidates as part of the certification process, as well as all existing PIBC members through a CPL process. - 4.
+- 3. PIBC to require the completion of a cultural safety and anti-Indigenous racism course for all candidates as part of the accreditation process, as well as all existing PIBC members through a CPL process. - 4.
 PIBC to support the creation of an Indigenous-led mentorship program where experienced Indigenous planners (and PPRC allies) are paired with newer Indigenous planners to support their continued growth and wellbeing in the Institute.